m18/spark-url-chrome-ext/readme.md

 3. Toggle `Developer mode` on
 4. Click `Load unpacked` and choose the directory you cloned the repo into

-After installing, open an Application page in Spark WebUI, and instead of clicking the `ApplicationMaster` link, click the extension's icon and then the `Application Master` button in the pop up.
+### After installing:

+1. Open SparkUI of any application
+2. Click the extension icon
+3. If there are suitable links in the current page, you will see them in the extension's pop-up; click the desired one